kmielke/calendar-extended-bundle/README.md

 License
 -------

-calendar-extended-bundle is licensed under the terms of the LGPLv3.
+calendar-extended-bundle is licensed under the terms of MIT.

 Getting support